Kirthik1104/Social_Media_Datascience_Pipeline/README.md

 3. **Social Media Data Science Pipeline**:
    - Run `streamlit run dashboard.py` to access the interactive dashboard.
    - Open `Full Analysis.ipynb` in Jupyter environment for detailed analysis and visualizations.

-This README provides an overview of the entire workflow, guiding users on setting up and running the projects for social media data collection and analysis.